DharaniSowmiyan/Face_recognition_platform/README.md

 ![2025-05-08 (3)](https://github.com/user-attachments/assets/d47a0428-2582-4706-929c-9e069285f75e)

 # What’s Special in my Face Recognition System?
-Integrated Chatbot with AI (OpenAI + LangChain):
+1.Integrated Chatbot with AI (OpenAI + LangChain):

 It includes a chatbot that uses OpenAI and LangChain to answer natural language questions about student registration and attendance.
 This is a modern, AI-powered feature not found in most basic attendance systems.

-Automatic Database Management:
+2.Automatic Database Management:

 The system automatically creates and manages an SQLite database for both registration and scanning, making it easy to deploy and use without manual setup.

-Password Protection for Training:
+3.Password Protection for Training:

 Training the face recognizer is protected by a password, adding a layer of security to prevent unauthorized retraining.

-Real-Time Attendance Logging:
+4.Real-Time Attendance Logging:

 Attendance is marked in real-time using face recognition, and the latest records are displayed instantly in the UI.

-Easy Data Viewing:
+5.Easy Data Viewing:

 The attendance log is shown in a table with scroll support, making it easy to review recent records.

-Contact and Help Features:
+6.Contact and Help Features:

 Built-in options for password change and contacting support directly from the app.

-Extensible and Modern Tech Stack:
+7.Extensible and Modern Tech Stack:

 Uses modern libraries like HuggingFace for embeddings, FAISS for vector search, and OpenAI GPT for AI chat, making it future-proof and extensible.